AdamN-S/SPOT/README.md

 #### FOR-PROFIT USERS
 ---
-If you plan to use MOSES in any for-profit application, you are required to obtain a separate  license.
-To do so, please contact eauffarth@licr.org at the Ludwig Institute for  Cancer Research Ltd.
+If you plan to use SPOT in any for-profit application, you are required to obtain a separate license.
+To do so, please contact Shayda Hemmati (shemmati@licr.org) or Par Olsson (polsson@licr.org) at the Ludwig Institute for  Cancer Research Ltd.